-How to Treat Different Types of Tenants
+How to Deal With Different Types of Tenants

-Reasons why Tenants Move Out
+Reasons Why Tenants Move Out

 The people living in rental apartments move from one house to another and there can be many reasons why they vacate the rental property they were living in.